burlachenkok/exploring-python3/python_details.md

     print(animal)
 ```

-If you want access to the index of each element and element itself within the body of a loop, use the built-in `enumerate` function:
+If you want access to the index of each element and the element itself within the body of a loop, use the built-in `enumerate` function:

 ```python
 animals = ['cat', 'dog', 'monkey']